fengyuan66/Highway-FlightSim/JOURNAL.md

 2025-06-20:

 Today I continued drawing the schematic, linking up all of the 4 / 6 digit displays.
-I also bought a board with atmega2560 which is compatiable.
+I also bought a board with atmega2560 which is compatiable (with the Mobiflight software).
 However, I bought a cheap version with a processor called CH340 that needed a driver.
 I was able to download the driver easily but spent a long time trying to get mobiflight and the arduino IDE to recognise the board.
 Turns out, I used the wrong cable.
 It worked once I switched my cable to a cooler-looking one.

 IMAGES (forgot to insert initially, had to recall):